System Design Netflix – A Complete Architecture

 In a microservice architecture, services should be independent of each other, for example, the video storage service would be decoupled from the service responsible for transcoding videos.
 Now, let’s understand how to make it reliable…

 How to make microservice architecture reliable?

-- Seperate Critical Microservices: We can separate out some critical services (or endpoint or APIs) and make it less dependent or independent on other services.
+- Separate Critical Microservices: We can separate out some critical services (or endpoint or APIs) and make it less dependent or independent of other services.
 You can also make some critical services dependent only on other reliable services.
-While choosing the critical microservices you can include all the basic functionalities, like searching a video, navigating to the videos, hit and play the video, etc. This way you can make the endpoints highly available and even in worst-case scenarios at least a user will be able to do the basic things.
+While choosing the critical microservices you can include all the basic functionalities, like searching a video, navigating to the videos, hitting and playing the video, etc. This way you can make the endpoints highly available and even in worst-case scenarios at least a user will be able to do the basic things.

 - Treat Servers as Stateless: This may sound funny to you but to understand this concept think of your servers like a herd of cows and you care about how many gallons of milk you get every day.
 If one day you notice that you’re getting less milk from a cow then you just need to replace that cow (producing less milk) with another cow.
 You don’t need to be dependent on a specific cow to get the required amount of milk.